 \subsubsection{Setup}

-The training sets were generated by sampling values for $n>0$ (and when relevant $m>0$) from a geometric distribution with $p=.3$.
-The maximal values for $n$ in the 100 and 500 batch sizes simulations were 14 and 20 respectively.
-For the $a^nb^mc^{n+m}$ simulations, maximal values for $n, m$ were 14, 20, and 20, 22, respectively.
+Each task was run with data set sizes of 100 and 500.
+The training sets were generated by sampling positive values for $n$ (and $m$, when relevant) from a geometric distribution with $p=.3$.
+The maximal values $K$ observed for $n$ and $m$ in our batches of size 100 and 500 were 14 and 22, respectively.